Do knee braces really work for dogs?

 A study done at Colorado State Veterinary School showed surgery wins out over bracing 98% to 85% for owner satisfaction.
 So though not perfect, there is merit in bracing dogs that CAN NOT have surgery.

-The University of Louisville did a study simulating a dog's leg and a torn ACL, showed the brace did as well as any surgery limiting the bad motion.
+The University of Louisville did a study simulating a dog's leg and a torn ACL, which showed the brace did as well as any surgery limiting the bad motion.
 And that the more rigid the joints, meant the brace did a better job limiting the bad motion.

-Surgery is best AND if you cannot have surgery for whatever reason, you have to figure out how you can best help your dog.
+Surgery is best, AND if you cannot have surgery for whatever reason, you have to figure out how you can best help your dog.

 Ultimately, how you help your dog is your choice.